-• DO NOT repack.
-Use containers supplied by manufacturer only.

-For low viscosity materials

-- Drums and jerricans must be of the non-removable head type. - Where a can is to be used as an inner package, the can must have a screwed enclosure.
+- DO NOT use aluminum or galvanized containers. - DO NOT repack.
+Use containers supplied by manufacturer only. - For low viscosity materials - Drums and jerricans must be of the non-removable head type. - Where a can is to be used as an inner package, the can must have a screwed enclosure.